mosabami/modernize-app-ai-ready/exercises/ex-3/11-ai-search-index.md

     | Storage acccount   | Use the name for the storage account that you created in Exercise 04, Task 01, Step 11  |
     | Blob container   | **brochures**|

-   {: .warning }
-   > The data import wizard will fail at this step if you haven’t uploaded any brochures to the storage container.
+    > :warning: The data import wizard will fail at this step if you haven’t uploaded any brochures to the storage container.

     ![p7r3flis.png](../../media/p7r3flis.png)